 Mormonism has a concept of boundless elevation and exaltation of Man, through all means including science and technology, until he becomes like God.
 Conversely, God was once like Man before attaining an exalted status. “[Mormonism] allows for humans to ascend to a higher, more godlike level,” writes Max More in his introduction to The Transhumanist Reader, “rather than sharply dividing God from Man.”
 This part of Mormonism is the core of my own religion, and therefore I am a card carrying member of the MTA.

 Then we have the geography, the story of the Book of Mormon and other revelations.
-I find Mormon mythology very inspiring, but I consider it as geography (like the virgin birth), and my admiration for Joseph Smith are exactly the same if I think that he made everything up.
+I find Mormon mythology very inspiring, but I consider it as geography (like the virgin birth), and my admiration and respect for Joseph Smith are exactly the same if I think that he made everything up.
 Perhaps there is not even an important difference between imagination and revelation.
 Perhaps, when we contemplate the numinous, we are more in tune with the universe, and we are allowed to take something back.
 Perhaps Joseph was just more in tune with the universe than the rest of us.

 And then, we have the local zoning norms.
 I don’t drink much and I haven’t done drugs for decades, but I am unable to function as a sentient being without drinking coffee and smoking, habits that Mormons strongly disapprove of.
 They may well be right – if I had grown up as a Mormon I would probably be healthier – but I don’t think the King Follet Sermon and the Word of Wisdom live and the same conceptual universe: the first is cosmology, and the second is zoning.

 I know that many believers are emotionally attached to geography and even zoning norms.
 I have no problem with them (as long as they act with love and compassion, of course).